FOLLOW US

 Typhoons

 Around 20 typhoons hit the Philippines each year.
-Most typhoons occur from June to November.
-Follow the advice of local authorities, and monitor the progress of storms on the Philippines state weather agency, the Philippines Disaster Risk Reduction and Management Council and typhoon.com, or follow @Typhoon2k on Twitter.
+Most typhoons happen between June and November.
+Follow the advice of local authorities, and monitor the progress of storms on the Philippines state weather agency and the Philippines Disaster Risk Reduction and Management Council.
+You can find updates on typhoon2000.ph, or follow @Typhoon2k on Twitter.

 Earthquakes

 Earthquakes are a risk in the Philippines.
 The US Federal Emergency Management Agency website has advice about what to do before, during and after an earthquake.
-You can find more information on the Philippine Institute for Volcanology and Seismology (PHIVOLCS) website.
+You can get more information from the Philippine Institute for Volcanology and Seismology (PHIVOLCS).

 Volcanoes